decentraland/adr/content/ADR-134-new-friend-request.md

   participant renderer
   participant kernel

-note left of renderer: the user cancels a friend\nrequest from the list renderer->kernel: CancelFriendship(cancelFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to cancel\nthe friend request. note left of kernel: in case of success kernel-->renderer: CancelFriendshipConfirmation(cancelFriendshipConfirmationPayload) note left of renderer: remove the entry from\nthe SENT requests list note left of kernel: in case of error kernel-->renderer: CancelFriendshipError(cancelFriendshipErrorPayload) note left of renderer: show the error
+note left of renderer: the user cancels a friend request from the list renderer->kernel: CancelFriendship(cancelFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to cancel the friend request. note left of kernel: in case of success kernel-->renderer: CancelFriendshipConfirmation(cancelFriendshipConfirmationPayload) note left of renderer: remove the entry from the SENT requests list note left of kernel: in case of error kernel-->renderer: CancelFriendshipError(cancelFriendshipErrorPayload) note left of renderer: show the error